Loganville High School

-Loganville High School (LHS) is located in Walton County, United States.
+Loganville High School (LHS) is located in Walton County, Georgia, United States.
 Loganville is 35 mile east of Atlanta and 38 mile west of Athens.
+The school is a part of the Walton County School District.

 Walton County has nine elementary, three middle, and three high schools, and a Performance Learning Center.

-The school
+The School

 Loganville High School is a public, four-year comprehensive high school for grades nine through twelve.
 It is accredited by the Southern Association of Colleges and Schools.

 The present school facility was first occupied in the fall of 1998.
 In January 2002, a new wing was opened to house an additional 450 students.

-With an enrollment of approximately 2,000 students, LHS is a school in transition from rural to urban.
+With an enrollment of nearly 2,000 students, LHS is a school in transition from rural to urban.

 In 2008 LHS was awarded bronze for the highest percentage of students meeting and exceeding standards.

 Faculty

 Loganville High School employs 137 teachers, four administrators, four counselors, and two media specialists.
 22 staff members are certified to work with gifted children.
 The school also employs five secretaries, ten paraprofessionals, two school resource officers, one school nurse, and eight other support personnel.
 Five parent volunteers supplement the secretarial and administrative support positions on a regular basis.
 Many more volunteer their services on testing days and other special occasions.

-The principal is Brad Bolemon.
+The principal is Matt McDonald.
 The assistant principals are John Lamb, Amanda McMillan, Niles Davis, and Carrin Meadows.

-Grading scale
+Grading Scale

 Curriculum

 LHS uses a 4x4 block schedule that offers academic, technology/career, and elective credits.

-Four levels each of Spanish and French are available.
+Currently, the only foreign language being offered is Spanish.

-Work-based learning is offered through the Youth Apprenticeship Program.
-Areas of concentration include cosmetology, business, early childhood education, construction, horticulture, and health care.
+Work-based learning is offered through the Apprenticeship Youth Program.
+Career pathway classes (CTAE) that are taken on campus are also offered, as well as fine arts and foreign language pathways.

-Walton Career Academy offers students a chance to take collegiate level courses during high school through the Walton County Public School System.
+Dual enrollment offers students a chance to take collegiate level courses during high school through the Walton County Public School System.
 Students can receive both high school and college credit.

+Dual enrollment courses are mainly offered online, but those who choose so may do their classes in-person.

 Advanced Placement

-Twelve AP courses are offered at LHS.
-Approximately 200 students take advantage of these course offerings.
+Seventeen AP courses are offered at LHS.
+Many students take advantage of these course offerings.
 Courses are weighted by adding 10 points to the total class grade.
 These courses include: